vemulap/contact-list/README.md

 ## Build & development
 To build the application run the `grunt` command and to see the application in action run `grunt serve` for preview of the application in the browser.

+## Details about the App

+Starting the application takes you to the Contacts Page where we can see all the contacts as well as search for the contacts.
+Click on the `+` button to start adding new contacts.
+After adding a new contact it shows up on the contact list page.
+You can view a contact details by clicking on the name of the contact from the Contacts Page.
+This will open up a details page of the contact where you can `Edit` or `Delete` a contact.